tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% warning %}}

-Do not forget to include the dot at the end of the code block above as it indicates to Docker that it has to look for your dockerfile in the current directory.
+Do not forget to include the dot at the end of the code block above as it indicates to Docker that it has to look for your `dockerfile` in the current directory.

 {{% /warning %}}

-With this command, Docker will build the image alongside its context, the latter comprised of all the files located in the same path as your dockerfile and which are relevant to the image.
-In the context of a research project whose environment is being reproduced with Docker, this would generally imply that you should place all the files which are relevant to your project's environments in the same directory as the dockerfile.
-However, this is highly dependent on the structure of the dockerfile and the particularities of the project.
-The safest approach is to follow each project's instructions on how to reproduce its environment through Docker.
+With this command, Docker will build the image alongside its context, the latter comprised of all the files located in the same path as your `dockerfile` and which are relevant to the image.
+In the context of a research project whose environment is being reproduced with Docker, this would generally imply that you should place all the files which are relevant to your project's environments in the same directory as the `dockerfile`.

 {{% tip %}}

-You can assign a name (i.e. tag) to your new Docker image by adding to the code above the flag "-t" followed by the name you want to assign in between the build command and the dot at the end as shown in the code block below.
+You can assign a name (i.e. tag) to your new Docker image by adding to the code above the flag `-t` followed by the name you want to assign in between the build command and the dot at the end as shown in the code block below.

-Don't worry if you don't include this information as in that case, Docker will automatically assign a name to the image.
+Don't worry if you don't include this information, as in that case, Docker will automatically assign a name to the image.
 However, specifying a name is advisable as it will allow you to identify your images more easily.

 You can view a list of all your docker images in your Docker Desktop dashboard or by typing `docker images` in the command line.